LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 strict ISO mode that may result in different test results.
 This strict mode, when made available, is usually only used if it's the default when starting Logtalk.

+To find if the tests are run in strict ISO mode or in lax ISO mode, check the value of the read-only flag `prolog_conformance` using the query:

+	?- current_logtalk_flag(prolog_conformance, Mode).